 Are they competitors, or hobby sites, or Gumtree?
 No Gumtree, that is a good thing.
 All competitors, that is a good thing, but also, maybe a bit bad.
 It cuts both ways.
 Not having giant hobby sites at the top is a good thing as those will be hard to outrank.
-But also, this is only for one term – and it is a ‘money term’, importantly – so Google will comprehend your intent, and serve you ads for folks who can likely install a pizza oven or you.
+But also, this is only for one term – and it is a ‘money term’, importantly – so Google will comprehend your intent, and serve you some adverts for folks who can likely install a pizza oven for you.
 Keep that in mind.

 Are there any Ads?
 Not at the top.
 Why?
 Perhaps their bid is too small.
 More later.